iamRabia-N/EarthMark/README.md

 ## Setup and Usage

-To set up a complete Flask environment for the EarthMark project, follow these steps:
+To set up a complete flask environment for the EarthMark project, follow these steps:

 #### Step 1: Clone the Repository